getwd()13 Reading and writing data

 13.2 Reading CSV files

-Reading a file is a function: give it a path, get back a data frame.
+Reading a file is a function: hand it a path, get back a data frame.
 You could write the type signature as read_csv :: FilePath -> DataFrame.
-In a purely functional world, the same path would always produce the same data frame, but I/O breaks that guarantee: someone could edit the file between calls.
+In a purely functional world the same path would always produce the same data frame, but I/O demolishes that guarantee because someone could edit the file between calls, or the disk could fail, or the network share could vanish.
 R doesn’t track this in its type system; the function looks pure but isn’t.
-Haskell solves this by wrapping I/O in a monad (readFile :: FilePath -> IO String), making the side effect visible in the type.
+Haskell solves the problem by wrapping I/O in a monad (readFile :: FilePath -> IO String), making the side effect visible in the type.
 R trusts you to know the difference.

-Comma-separated values date to the 1970s on IBM mainframes.
-There is still no real standard: RFC 4180 (2005) tried, but Excel, R, Python, and most tools disagree on quoting rules, newlines inside fields, and encoding.
-“My CSV won’t load” is a universal experience.
+Comma-separated values date to the 1970s on IBM mainframes, and there is still no real standard.
+RFC 4180 (2005) tried, but Excel, R, Python, and most other tools disagree on quoting rules, newlines inside fields, and encoding.
+“My CSV won’t load” is perhaps the only truly universal data experience.

 Base R reads CSVs with read.csv():